SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         Additionally, if you have a VM with GPU support also try running the `nvidia-smi` command.

-    4. When you have logged in to the VM, it works as your own machine.
-Therefore to run some training code you would need to do the same setup step you have done on your own machine: clone your github, install dependencies, download data, run code.
+    4. When you have logged in to the VM, it works as your machine.
+Therefore to run some training code you would need to do the same setup step you have done on your machine: clone your Github, install dependencies, download data, run code.
 Try doing this to make sure you can train a model.

-2. (Optional, may not work as intended) The last step in the previous exercise involves a lot of setup that would be necessary to do every time we create a new VM, making horizontal scaling of experiments cumbersome.
-However, we have already developed docker images that can take care of most of the setup.

-    1. Lets for simplicity just create a very small docker image (called `gcp_vm_tester.dockerfile`) that you can use

-        ```dockerfile
-        FROM gcr.io/deeplearning-platform-release/pytorch-cpu
-        RUN pip install matplotlib
-        ```

-        this basically just extends the base Pytorch image to also install matplotlib.
-The important part about the docker images that we want to use here is that they should not have an `ENTRYPOINT` at the end, because we do not want the docker container to actually run our scripts, just install dependencies on startup.

-    2. Lets build docker and manually push it to our container repository in gcp.
-Build with:

-        ```bash
-        docker build -f gcp_vm_tester.dockerfile . -t gcp_vm_tester:latest
-        ```

-        and then push with

-        ```bash
-        docker tag gcp_vm_tester gcr.io/<project-id>/gcp_vm_tester
-        docker push gcr.io/<project-id>/gcp_vm_tester
-        ```

-        confirm by going to the container registry in the cloud console and check that the image has been correctly pushed.

-    3. Lets then create a VM with that particular docker image.
-Instead of using `gcloud compute instances create` we are now using the `gcloud compute instances create-with-container` command

-        ```bash
-        gcloud compute instances create-with-container <instance-name> \
-            --container-image=gcr.io/<project-id>/gcp_vm_tester \
-            --zone europe-west1-b
-        ```

-    4. Confirm that everything works by accessing your newly created VM and run both of these commands

-        ```bash
-        python -c "import torch; print(torch.__version__)"
-        python -c "import matplotlib; print(matplotlib.__version__)"
-        ```

-3. We are now moving on to the final way to train our code, using `Vertex AI` service.
+2. We are now moving on to the final way to train our code, using `Vertex AI` service.

     1. Start by enabling it by searching for `Vertex AI` in the cloud console and go to the service

     2. The way we are going to use Vertex AI is to create custom jobs because we have already developed docker containers that contains everything to run our code.
-Thus the only command that we actually need to use is `gcloud ai custom-jobs create` command.
+Thus the only command that we need to use is `gcloud ai custom-jobs create` command.
 An example here would be:

         ```bash